Almost every business leader and entrepreneur says they want more brand awareness.

 Simply getting on your audience’s radar is not enough.
 You need a strong story and message that connects with your audience in an emotional way if you want them to buy from you.

-The biggest reason why mass awareness doesn’t work is that it’s not focused enough.
+The biggest reason why mass brand awareness doesn’t work on its own is that it’s not focused enough.
 Awareness is all about getting your brand and message in front of as many people as possible.

 But when you target everyone, you attract no one.